-Camp FORCEEE returns to entertain kids during summer - Port Arthur News
+Camp FORCEEE returns to Port Arthur to entertain children during summer - Port Arthur News

 Chandra Alpough, parks and recreation director, said this is the first time to have the program since the pandemic.

-“Usually, before the pandemic we would partner with the school district and utilize the gyms in the schools, provide directors and aids and have a place where the youth form the community could come and enjoy some of the benefits of the gym.
+“Usually, before the pandemic we would partner with the school district and utilize the gyms in the schools, provide directors and aids and have a place where the youth from the community could come and enjoy some of the benefits of the gym.
 This includes field trips, movies, bowling and swimming on Fridays,” Alpough said.

-Due to the uncertainty of the pandemic, the camp is being held only at the Evans building and not at the schools in the district.
+Due to the uncertainty of the pandemic, the camp is being held only at the Evans building and not at the district schools.

 Alpough said the camp focuses on the mind, body and spirit.
 There are physical activities at the center and at the parks, trips to parks, a game area to play in, computer time and arts and crafts.
 Lunch is provided by an organization, she added.